hyu2000/tictactoe/notes.md

 To Weaken MinMax, I end up improve it first
 =============================
 I weaken minmax in exactly one state.
-In the following setup, minmax has to pick 4 (center of the board).
+In the opening move, X chose 2 (top right). minmax (playing O) has to pick 4 (center of the board).
 I changed it to pick 1 instead -- which would lead to a loss.

 ```
 +--------------------------+